 Getting the Parts

 While you’re waiting for the PCB, you can locate all the other parts you’ll need to assemble the Floppy Emu.
 You’ll find a complete parts list in the file archive.
-The total parts cost should be about $40-$50.
+The total parts cost (not including the PCB) should be about $40-$50 when ordering in single unit quantities, with taxes and shipping costs.

 One of the required parts is a male DB-19 connector, which mates with the Mac’s external floppy port.
 These can be very difficult to find, and IEC is the only supplier I know that has them.
 If you can’t find a DB-19 solder type connector, you can still use the Floppy Emu with its alternate IDC20 connector, which is readily available from electronics suppliers.
 With the IDC20, there are several different connection options: